Friday, 3 April 2026

 C&M Easter Tour 2026 - riding to Lechlade

-This year's Cheam & Morden Easter Tour is to Lechlade, in the Costwolds just west of Oxford.
+This year's Cheam & Morden Easter Tour is to Lechlade, in the Costwolds just west of Oxford and close to the Chilterns.
 Since at least 1951, group of intrepid C&M riders has sallied forth in variable weather for a weekend of good riding and good company.
+The main event is from Friday night to Monday morning, with two days of rides.

 Greenham Common